Disaster Relief: how to fundraise for an emergency

 A powerful tool to help restore your community

 In disaster and its aftermath, people have an innate desire to help others.
 If your community is recovering from a disaster, a relief fund can be a powerful step toward recovery.
 Whatever challenges you’re facing, we hope that these six steps can help you recover as quickly and effectively as possible.
-For more tips, read Developing and Financing a Family Disaster Recovery Plan.
+For more tips, read this blog on disaster relief.